-

 Examining the Feasibility of Telehealth Trauma-Focused Cognitive Behavioural Therapy (TF-CBT) with Young People in Foster Care

-Adrianna N. Martin, Jill D. McLeigh, and Laura M. Lamminen
+Adrianna Martin, Jill McLeigh, and Laura Lamminen

 Despite the high rate of trauma exposure among young people with child welfare involvement, various systematic and patient barriers exist that inhibit utilization of evidence-based trauma treatments.
 One strategy for alleviating barriers to such treatments is using telehealth.
 A few studies have found that the clinical outcomes of telehealth TF-CBT are comparable to those found from clinic-based, in-person treatment administration.
 Studies have yet to examine the feasibility of telehealth TF-CBT with young people in care.
 The current study sought to address this gap by examining outcomes for patients who received telehealth TF-CBT, along with factors that may have impacted successful completion, at an integrated primary care clinic exclusively serving young people in care.